denten-books/plain-text/2-device.md

-Turing's machine must be understood first in the general context of this broader tradition and second as a specific response to a series of thought experiments proposed by Ludwig Wittgenstein in the 1930s at King's College, Cambridge.
-Wittgenstein broached the problem of reading machines and comprehension first in *The Blue and Brown Books* along with *Philosophical Grammar* (all compiled in the early 1930s), then in his lectures and remarks on the foundations of psychology and mathematics from the late 1930s, and finally in *Philosophical Investigations*, written between 1945 and 1949.[^ln1-timeline]
+Turing's machine must be understood first in the general context of this broader tradition and second as a specific response to a series of thought experiments proposed by Ludwig Wittgenstein in the 1930s at King's College, Cambridge where Turing attended as a student and later as an instructor.[^ln1-timeline] Wittgenstein broached the problem of reading machines and comprehension first in *The Blue and Brown Books* along with *Philosophical Grammar* (all compiled in the early 1930s), then in his lectures and remarks on the foundations of psychology and mathematics from the late 1930s, and finally in *Philosophical Investigations*, written between 1945 and 1949.

 The earliest of these documents, *The Blue Book*, begins with a question of interpretation.
 "What is a meaning of a word?"
 Wittgenstein asks.
 And from the